Ocean and Air Shipping From the US to Singapore

 Other Airports in the US

-Due to the extremely long distances between the cities of the United States and Singapore, direct flights between the two countries are scarce.
+Due to the extremely long distances between the United States and Singapore, direct flights between the two countries are scarce.
 However, as well as flights from those airports mentioned above, you can also fly your freight, via connecting services, from the following US gateways:

 - El Paso